 - We have invested over £55 million in infrastructure of student facilities ensuring that you are taught in dynamic spaces that fosters innovation and success.

 If you’re feeling adventurous, why not take the chance to study abroad during your degree?

 We have exchange agreements with universities in Europe, USA, Canada, and elsewhere, so you can apply to spend all or part of your 2nd year studying marine and freshwater biology overseas.
 You’ll miss Aberystwyth, but you’ll love the new perspectives international study can bring.

 Want to study in Welsh?

 Students can elect to study a number of IBERS modules in the medium of Welsh.
-Ask the department for further details.
+Check out the module tab for more information!

 The majority of teaching staff at the Institute of Biological, Environmental and Rural Sciences are qualified to PhD level and are research active.
 Vocational courses also have staff whose background lies within industry.
 The Institute has a large number of research only staff with whom students may have contact.